jinzzasol/log_document/tensorflow_ubuntu22.04.md

 Here I'm making a note to record/share how I enabled Tensorflow (GPU) on Ubuntu 22.04 (or 20.04).

 # Do Not Follow This.
-Something went wrong and Tensorflow doesn't use GPU.
+Tensorflow recognise GPU but it doesn't use one.

 ## Motivation
 Recently, I started to use Linux OS (Ubuntu) for my PhD research because of the following reasons: